My Island Jamaica – Visit Jamaica. Enjoy Best Caribbean Island Vacations In JAMAICA

 #4 International Reggae Day:

-July 1 is observed as International Reggae Day.
+July 1 is observed as International Reggae Day which falls smack in Jamaica’s Dimond Jubilee Celebration this year 2022.
 This is a 24 hour celebration for reggae culture and its influence on Jamaican music.

 This event has a global media reach and is hosted in Kingston.